 The output files come in pairs, where one counts exactly 10s and another one shows a rough time of recording (i.e 18s).
 To get the slow-motion useful we must combine them together.
 Otherwise, you will see a static image only, which changes after clicking on the timeline in your movie player.

 Fortunately, we can do the processing right after recording in our device.
 To do it, we should click anywhere on our screen to populate our slow-motion features (Pic.
 34).

-Every single movie recorded in 120 and 240FPS Slow motion mode will include this feature, unlike to 960FPS, which have it only at the beginning.
+Every single movie recorded in 120 and 240FPS Slow motion mode will include this feature, unlike 960FPS, which has it only at the beginning.

 Before saving our slow-motion video it’s good to make some simple adjustments, available in the “Settings” option (Pic.
 35, 36).

 Personally, I would rather avoid changing your footage feature on the “full screen” mode, because it may come unpleasingly stretched.

 Once you are happy with your slow-motion footage, you can press “Save” in order to process your video.

 In the 960FPS we have an exception because our files don’t need to be saved in the device (Pic.
 38).
 What you can do is only changing the settings, volume or take a snapshot.
 The same options you have after your slow-motion movie processing in this device.

 If you wish to see sample videos made by Xiaomi Mi 9, see below: